Warriors (1999 TV series): Episode one

 Lieutenant Feeley and Lieutenant Loughrey share a civilian house, and are invited to Christmas dinner by the neighbours.
 The platoon is sent to observe a crossing guarded by Serbian forces, where between 6 and 7 thousand refugees are trying to make their way across.
 When they arrive, soldiers are stripping random civilians of any valuable items, and randomly firing shots into the air to intimidate the civilians.
 One soldier strips a woman of more and more clothing, before James intervenes and guides her away.
 At this, the rest of the platoon takes a more active role, preventing the soldiers from looting the civilians and aiding the civilians in carrying burdens, in contravention of their orders.
 Langrubber arrives, but does not attempt to stop the platoon.
 Afterwards, during a Christmas phone call, Emma mentions that she is experiencing morning sickness.
 Minka is visibly distressed when told of this.
 The platoon puts on a Christmas party, inviting several local children.

-Lieutenant Feeley and Lieutenant Loughrey prepare to visit the neighbours for dinner, but Feeley informs Loughrey that since Muslims don't drink, they cannot bring wine, leading them to instead bring bananas.
+Lieutenant Feeley and Lieutenant Loughrey prepare to visit the neighbours for dinner, but Feeley tells Loughrey that since Muslims don't drink, they cannot take wine, leading them to instead bring bananas.
 Loughrey is called back to base, leaving Feeley to meet the neighbours alone, but the husband is delayed by work, as he works at an explosives factory.
 The neighbours' daughter, Hajra, is upstairs, playing music.
-Feeley is embarrassed to realise his mistake when offered a drink by the wife, Almira, which he accepts, drinking whiskey alongside the husband, Naser.
+Feeley is embarrassed to realise his mistake when offered a drink by the wife, Almira, which he accepts, drinking whisky along with the husband, Naser.
 Naser was a Harvard graduate, and together with Almira share their thoughts with Feeley about the situation.
 Almira expresses her belief that the valley is cursed, something Naser does not believe.